-    Manufacturing a custom product takes longer than wholesale, so don’t think of the process the same as you would about fast fashion.
-The manufacturing process requires prototyping (6 weeks for each prototype), refining and sampling (6 weeks for each pre-production sample), production (6 weeks for production), and international shipping (1 week).
+Manufacturing a custom product takes longer than wholesale, so don’t think of the process the same as you would fast fashion.
+The manufacturing process requires sampling (6 weeks for each jeans sample), refining of the sample (6 weeks for each pre-production sample), production (6 weeks for production), and international shipping (1 week).

 Knowing that, David worked backwards to figure out his manufacturing timeline since he would be working with a high-quality Italian manufacturer overseas to make his jeans.
 He knew that most brands do 4-7 prototypes of each new article of clothing, but he was confident that since he had a highly-vetted and experienced Italian manufacturer working with him, he could get the perfect pre-production jeans sample in one try.

 David figured that if he made a first sample, reviewed it, and gave feedback to the factory for a second pre-production sample, he could then approve his production order, and in total, the process would take 19 weeks.
 He added a few weeks for buffer just in case, and decided to start his private label manufacturing process on February 28, 24 weeks (6 months) before August 30.

 David used to buy 100 jeans from his wholesaler for $87 each at the wholesale price, spending a total of $8,700.
 He then retailed these jeans at his boutique for $175 each.
 His profit margin was $88 per unit with the traditional wholesale model.